node-class-may-2023/ComIT_Node/browserapi.md

 console.log(children); // HTMLCollection(4) [p, p, p, p]
 ```

-* As we get a collection back we can use indexes to access the childs in different positions
+* As we get a collection back we can use indexes to access the children in different positions

 **Example:**
 * HTML